The breakdown of weak null singularities inside black holes: Introduction

 \subsubsection{The $r=0$ singularity conjecture}

 Now, we return to the charged gravitational collapse case, i.e.\ the full system \eqref{1.1}, \eqref{2.1}, \eqref{3.1}, \eqref{4.1}, \eqref{5.1} where $F_{\mu \nu} \neq 0$, $q_0 \neq 0$ and we mention important conjectures formulated in \cite{Kommemi}.
 In view of Definition \ref{firstsing}, our main result directly implies: \begin{cor} Under the assumptions of Theorem \ref{roughversion} or Theorem \ref{rough2}, $b_{\Gamma}$ is a central first singularity, therefore the set of first singularities is non-empty. \end{cor} Now, we want to investigate the behavior of the area-radius $r$ at the interior boundary $\mathcal{B}^+$.
-We mention a conjecture on the precise structure of the black hole interior, which we prove under additional assumptions. \begin{conjecture}[$r=0$ singularity conjecture, as formulated in \cite{Kommemi}] Among all the data admissible from Theorem \ref{Kommemi}, there exists a generic sub-class for which if the maximal future development has $\mathcal{Q}^+ \cap J^{-}(\mathcal{I}^+)\neq \emptyset$, then the Penrose diagram is given by Figure \ref{Fig2} i.e.\ $\mathcal{S} \neq \emptyset$, $\CH \neq \emptyset$ and $\mathcal{S}_{\Gamma}^{1}= \mathcal{CH}_{\Gamma} =\mathcal{S}_{\Gamma}^{2} =\emptyset$. \end{conjecture} The main content of the conjecture is the statement $\mathcal{S} \neq \emptyset$, which implies that there exists a non-trivial boundary component where $r=0$.
+We introduce an important conjecture stating the existence of a crushing singularity $\mathcal{S}=\{r=0\}$. \begin{conjecture}[$r=0$ singularity conjecture, as formulated in \cite{Kommemi}] Among all the data admissible from Theorem \ref{Kommemi}, there exists a generic sub-class for which if the maximal future development has $\mathcal{Q}^+ \cap J^{-}(\mathcal{I}^+)\neq \emptyset$, then the Penrose diagram is given by Figure \ref{Fig2} i.e.\ $\mathcal{S} \neq \emptyset$, $\CH \neq \emptyset$ and $\mathcal{S}_{\Gamma}^{1}= \mathcal{CH}_{\Gamma} =\mathcal{S}_{\Gamma}^{2} =\emptyset$. \end{conjecture} The main content of the conjecture is the statement $\mathcal{S} \neq \emptyset$, which implies that there exists a non-trivial boundary component where $r=0$.
 Additionally, $\mathcal{S} \neq \emptyset$ implies the existence of a (non-central) first singularity, by Definition \ref{firstsing}.
-The additional assumption we need to prove Conjecture \ref{spacelikeconj} in the present paper is formulated as another conjecture, which has important connections with the Weak Cosmic Censorship conjecture (see section \ref{additionnal}): \begin{conjecture}[Spherical trapped surface conjecture, formulated in \cite{Kommemi}] Among all the data admissible from Theorem \ref{Kommemi}, there exists a generic sub-class for which if the maximal future development has $\mathcal{Q}^+ \cap J^{-}(\mathcal{I}^+) \neq \emptyset$, then the apparent horizon $\A$ has a limit point on $b_{\Gamma}$.
-Moreover, if that is the case then $\mathcal{S}_{\Gamma}^{1}= \mathcal{CH}_{\Gamma} =\mathcal{S}_{\Gamma}^{2}=\emptyset$. \end{conjecture} \begin{rmk} Note that the statement $\mathcal{S}_{\Gamma}^{1}= \mathcal{CH}_{\Gamma} =\mathcal{S}_{\Gamma}^{2}=\emptyset$ corresponds to the absence of ``locally naked'' singularity emanating from the center $b_{\Gamma}$, which is a slightly stronger statement than Weak Cosmic Censorship (Conjecture \ref{WCC}). \end{rmk}
+The additional assumption we need to prove Conjecture \ref{spacelikeconj} in the present paper is formulated as another conjecture, which has important connections with the Weak Cosmic Censorship conjecture (see section \ref{additionnal}): \begin{conjecture}[Spherical trapped surface conjecture, formulated in \cite{Kommemi}] Among all the data admissible from Theorem \ref{Kommemi}, there exists a generic sub-class for which, if the maximal future development has $\mathcal{Q}^+ - J^{-}(\mathcal{I}^+) \neq \emptyset$, then the apparent horizon $\A$ has a limit point on $b_{\Gamma}$.
+Moreover, if that is the case then $\mathcal{S}_{\Gamma}^{1}= \mathcal{CH}_{\Gamma} =\mathcal{S}_{\Gamma}^{2}=\emptyset$. \end{conjecture} \begin{rmk} Note that the statement $\mathcal{S}_{\Gamma}^{1}= \mathcal{CH}_{\Gamma} =\mathcal{S}_{\Gamma}^{2}=\emptyset$ corresponds to the absence of ``locally naked'' singularity emanating from the center $b_{\Gamma}$, a slightly stronger statement than Weak Cosmic Censorship (Conjecture \ref{WCC}). \end{rmk}